canonical/certification-docs/Self-Test_Guide-16.04.rst

       preferably, be a single partition that spans the entire disk.

-   -  Some BIOS-only computers may have problems booting from disks over 2TiB in size.
-If the SUT fails for this reason, it may pass with smaller disks (or a smaller RAID array).
+   -  Some BIOS-only computers may have problems booting from disks over 2 TiB in size.
+If the SUT fails for this reason, it may pass with smaller disks (or a smaller RAID array), but this issue should be noted with the results submission.

    -  Disks must be configured for "flat" storage -- that is, filesystems in plain partitions, rather than using LVM or bcache configurations.